Technic-bot/tk_surveys/posts/2025/tkgc/survey_2025.md

 ## Free form questions

 Ok this is the interesting part.
 We had around 52 responses and with 8 questions it does become impractical to read every one of them and come with something up myself.
 And had been waiting for a great excuse to try to do some natural language procession on something interesting.

-What i wanted to try was at first doing some sentiment analysis to gauge the general attitude in the responses, classifying them into positive negative or neutral for this i used a text classification model based on hugging face transformers in particular i tried with [this multilingia sentiment analysis system](https://huggingface.co/tabularisai/multilingual-sentiment-analysis)
+What i wanted to try was at first doing some sentiment analysis to gauge the general attitude in the responses, classifying them into positive negative or neutral for this i used a text classification model based on hugging face transformers in particular i tried with [this multilingual sentiment analysis system](https://huggingface.co/tabularisai/multilingual-sentiment-analysis)

 Next i wanted to extract some common themes from the questions in particular i have some background in clusterization algorithms so wanted to try something like that.
 In this case we take the responses and transform them into a high dimensional vector that distills the content into a hopeuflly continuous and metric high dimensional space, this process is known as embedding.
 Andthis can be done using the [sentence transformers](https://huggingface.co/sentence-transformers/paraphrase-mpnet-base-v2) framework also by huggingface.
 Then we can run stuff like [HDBSCAN](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.HDBSCAN.html) to cluster it into semantically similar questions.